Giannoudis/UseCaseDrivenDevelopment/README.md

 ### Case Model
 The business data is described by three objects:
 - `Case` - Case with fields and the script expressions for availability (`Available`), build (`Build`), and server-side validation (`Validate`).
-- `Case Field` - Case field with data type and basic properties such as `Required`, `Hiiden` and for client-side validation the `Attributes`.
+- `Case Field` - Case field with data type and basic properties such as `Required`, `Hidden` and for client-side validation the `Attributes`.
 A field can be shared by multiple cases.
 - `Case Value` - The value of a field, including the validity period of the value.
 Read more about [Time Data](https://github.com/Giannoudis/TravelThroughTimeData).